 - Dissolution form.

 What are the steps to form an NGO in Costa Rica?

-- Agree on the constitution of the legal entity: for this, members must draft of the NGO’s statutes, in which the essential requirements of each figure will be defined.
+All members must present a draft of the NGO’s statutes, in which the essential requirements of each figure will be defined.
 This constitution must be signed by a Public Notary.

 Once the essential terms of the entity have been agreed upon and the bylaws duly notarized, the members must register their NGO in the National Public Registry section.

-- Once registered, the NGO will be granted legal status with an identification number RUT (Registro Unico Tributario) before the Tax Authority.
+Once registered, the NGO will be granted legal status with an identification number RUT (Registro Unico Tributario) before the Tax Authority.
 From here, the NGO’s books will be legalized and for its registration as a social good entity before the Tax Administration.